arogyakoirala/elasticosm/README.md

 ### Installation
 ---

 Docker must be installed on the system.
-Afyter that:
+After that:

 ```
 docker-compose up